-When more than 80% of values are below detection limits, no statistical method is proposed because the reliability of conclusions drawn from such datasets would be tenuous and controversial.

-For datasets including up to 80% of non-detects values (<DL), which are largely left unexplored in the report 2PE, statistical methods (Helsel, 2005), which are relevant, consistent, published and commonly accepted, can be proposed.
-These methods are presented and illustrated in this (Chapter 3).
-They make it possible to better use some datasets, in particular in Monitoring regions corresponding to the coasts of France.
-The decision flowchart presented below (Figure 7.1) illustrates the general data processing.
+- 76. When more than 80% of values are below detection limits, no statistical method is proposed because the reliability of conclusions drawn from such datasets would be tenuous and controversial. - 77.
+For datasets including up to 80% of non-detects values (<DL), which are largely left unexplored in the report P2, statistical methods (Helsel, 2005), which are relevant, consistent, published and commonly accepted, can be proposed.
+These methods are presented and illustrated in this (section 5).
+They make it possible to better use some datasets, in particular in regions corresponding to the coasts of France.
+The decision flowchart presented below (Figure 3) illustrates the general data processing. - 78.
+If this proposal receives the assent of members of the OSPAR RSC, CPs who provided data with non-detects values (less than 80%), could be invited to provide the individual data for the whole period, spanning from the baseline, up to the end of the assessment period (present or future).
+If CPs agree to provide these data, the ICG-Stats could then process those datasets in the P2 report as well as doses to man and biota with the methods cited in the present report.

-The proposed methodology could also be submitted for validation to the ICES group on Statistics in Environmental Monitoring which provides advice to other OSPAR Committees.
+79. The proposed methodology could also be submitted for validation to the ICES group on Statistics in Environmental Monitoring which provides advice to other OSPAR Committees.

-7.2 Further considerations on trend detection techniques
+Further considerations on trend detection techniques

-In addition to the statistical methods used in the 1st and 2nd evaluation report which are based on comparison of means against the baseline and ranking test, trend analysis techniques have been explored for discharges of radioactive substances into the marine environment.
-A number of tests have been studied and applied to two examples: Sellafield and La Hague.
+- 80. In addition to the statistical methods used in the 1st and 2nd evaluation report which are based on comparison of means against the baseline and ranking test, trend analysis techniques have been explored for discharges of radioactive substances into the marine environment.
+A number of tests have been studied and applied to two examples: Sellafield and La Hague. - 81.
 Trend analysis tests make no distinction between the baseline and assessment period.
-This clearly disagrees with the Programme for More Detailed Implementation of the Strategy with regard to Radioactive Substances (the "RSS Implementation Programme", Chapter 3 of 1PE (OSPAR, 2006).
+This clearly disagrees with the Programme for More Detailed Implementation of the Strategy with regard to Radioactive Substances (the "RSS Implementation Programme").
 However, provided they are applied on an evaluation period from 1995 to present, it would coincide with the addition of the baseline period and the assessment period selected in the RSS Implementation programme.
-Trend analysis techniques have therefore been studied as a possible complementary approach.
+Trend analysis techniques have therefore been studied as a possible complementary approach. - 82.
 Ten statistical tests representing four main types of techniques have been studied.
 None of them have proven robust, intuitive and revealing in all situations.
 However, statistical test of three types have been found informative provided that their results are interpreted with care.
 Most statistical tests will be more valid when additional data will be available with time.
-It should be noted that trend analysis techniques have not been tested to man and biota.
-It is recommended to perform a more detailed assessment on the implementation of trend analysis techniques on OSPAR data, particularly on concentrations and doses.

-Provided trend analysis tests prove enough robust, intuitive and revealing, they might be used for future evaluation, when more data are available, as complements to statistical tests used in the Periodic Evaluations to evaluate progress.
+It should be noted that trend analysis techniques have not been tested for concentration and doses to man and biota.
+It is recommended to perform a more detailed assessment on the implementation of trend analysis techniques on OSPAR data, particularly on concentrations and doses. - 83.
+Provided trend analysis tests prove enough robust, intuitive and revealing for concentrations and doses, they might be used for future evaluation, when more data are available, as complements to statistical tests used in the Periodic Evaluations to evaluate progress against the baseline.

-Figure 7.1.
-Decision flowchart depicting the general data processing for datasets.
+Figure 4: Decision Flowchart depicting the general data processing for datasets.